lambdahands/batched-graphql-clj/README.md

 ## Setup

-Make sure Leiningen is installed.
-On MacOS, for example: `brew install leiningen`.
+Make sure Clojure is installed.
+On MacOS, for example: `brew install clojure`.

 Next, setup a running PostgreSQL instance: